ABMRF/The Foundation for Alcohol Research: Leadership

-Currently, the Foundation is led by Dr. Mack C. Mitchell Jr., who was selected to serve as president in 1989 and also serves as vice chairman of internal medicine at University of Texas Southwestern Medical School.
+Currently, the Foundation is led by Dr. Mack C. Mitchell Jr., who was selected to serve as president in 1989 and also serves as Vice Chairman of Internal Medicine at University of Texas Southwestern Medical School.
 The Board of Trustees is chaired by Bruce M. Ambler, M.B.A., retired president and chief executive officer of Constellation Holdings.

 The Medical and Biomedical Advisory Council (MBAC) reviews applications in the biological, physiological and clinical sciences.
 The chair of the Medical and Biomedical Advisory Council is Dr. Laura E. Nagy, professor of molecular medicine at Cleveland Clinic and former ABMRF grantee.
 The Behavioral and Social Advisory Council (BSAC) reviews applications in the behavioral and social sciences.
 The BSAC is led by Dr. Kim Fromme, professor of psychology and director of Studies on Alcohol, Health and Risky Activities Lab at University of Texas at Austin and former ABMRF grantee.
-A team of highly respected leaders in the alcohol research community serve along with the chairs of the advisory councils to select the best and brightest investigators from academic and scientific institutions for an ABMRF grant award.
+A team of leaders in the alcohol research community serve along with the chairs of the advisory councils to select investigators from academic and scientific institutions for an ABMRF grant award.

 Prior to Dr. Mitchell's tenure, Dr. Thomas B. Turner, ABMRF's founder, served as president from 1982 - 1989.
 The first chairman of the Behavioral and Social Advisory Council was Dr. Alex Richman, chairman and professor of psychiatry and preventive medicine at Dalhousie University, and Dr. Brian MacMahon, professor and head of the department of epidemiology at the Harvard School of Public Health, chaired the Medical and Biomedical Advisory Council.

 Grants Program

-ABMRF/The Foundation for Alcohol Research supports scientific studies on the use and prevention of alcohol abuse.
+The Foundation for Alcohol Research supports scientific studies on the use and prevention of alcohol abuse.
 Promising young investigators at institutions in the United States, Canada and South Africa are eligible for funding.
 Young investigators should be independent, faculty members, who are either new to the field or a trained researcher beginning a new line of research.
 Nearly 75% of the grant awards go to researchers in instructor or assistant professor positions.

 The Foundation accepts applications for grants to conduct research on important aspects of alcohol consumption and its effects.
 Of greatest importance to the Foundation are the transitions in drinking patterns and behavior; health effects of moderate alcohol use; behavioral and biomedical effects of alcohol, and biobehavioral studies on the etiology of alcohol misuse.

 Grant awards are a maximum of $75,000 for each of two years, for a total of $150,000 for the two-year project.

-Applications are electronic and may be found on the Foundation's website.
+Criticism

+ABMRF has faced some criticism for its ties to the alcohol industry and possible conflicts of interest, as the organization receives funding from American and Canadian brewing companies.
+Addiction researcher Thomas F. Babor writes that this organization "attempts specifically to fund research on ‘industry-favorable’ topics such as the health benefits of moderate drinking."
+While the ABMRF does work to separate funding sources from influencing grantees, researchers who receive industry funding are known to be substantially more likely to reach positive results about the effects of alcohol on human health.